WE NURTURE YOUNG LIVES.

 MATCHING

-We then identify what we can do to have the most positive impact on the child or young person, their family and the rest of their support network.
+We then identify what we can do to have the most positive impact for the child or young person, their family and the rest of their support network.

 STAGE 2